 In-laws come with marriage, but it will surprise no one that a lot couples struggle to navigate these relationships over time.
 Even under the best circumstances, where there’s easy affection and mutual respect, frustrations and conflicts arise — and tend to intensify once grandchildren enter the picture.

 It’s easy to see why: In-laws have expectations, hopes, and dreams that may, uh, conflict with the reality you represent.
-They might also like your brother-in-law more than you and enjoy critiquing your parenting choices with a passive aggressive mmmhmm.
-But that comes with the territory.
-So when in-law issues arise in your marriage, how do you keep the peace with each other’s parents while making sure you’re aligned with your spouse?
+They might also like your brother-in-law more than you and enjoy critiquing your parenting choices with a passive-aggressive flair that sets your nerves routinely on edge.
+But it all comes with the territory.
+So when tensions with in-laws come up in your marriage, how do you keep the peace with each other’s parents while making sure you’re aligned with your spouse?

 READ MORE: The Fatherly Guide to In-Laws

 It’s all about recognizing where the control issues arise (in both you and your spouse, and with your in-laws) and forming a united front with your partner, says Dr. Dion Metzger a relationships expert and board certified psychiatrist who’s helped with many couples deal with intrusive in-laws.
 Here, per Metzger is how to keep in-laws under control.

 Be Wise When Choosing Sides

 Understand that whichever side you take in an in-laws fight, you’re going to end up making someone unhappy.
 Metzger says “feelings of resentment can build” in situations where a partner chooses their parent over their spouse, “and when those feelings start building, you get into a danger zone where it puts a strain on the marriage.
 Not only in how you communicate — children may notice too.”
 In the long run, your kids will thank you for freezing out Grandma.